The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: Introduction

-We, conditionally under the generalized Riemann hypothesis (GRH), prove the conjecture in a smaller range of the parameters.
 We are not aware of any other results towards the proof of this conjecture over number fields.
 See the recent work of Bui, Florea and Keating \cite{BFK2} for similar results over function fields, using a different method.

+We now briefly describe the recipe of Conrey, Farmer and Zirnbauer.
+The L-functions in the numerator are replaced by Dirichlet polynomials using the approximate functional equation, while those in the denominator are expanded into a full Dirichlet series.
+To obtain the main terms in the conjecture, the sums are completed, only the diagonal terms are retained, and they are replaced by their average over the family.

-In our case, the main terms arise naturally from residues of a multiple Dirichlet series, which gives another evidence for the validity of the heuristics of Conrey, Farmer and Zirnbauer.
+Our strategy is to use Mellin inversion (or Perron's formula), which leads to an integral that involves a triple Dirichlet series $A(s,w,z)$.
+The main terms arise naturally from residues of $A(s,w,z)$, which gives another evidence for the validity of the heuristics of Conrey, Farmer and Zirnbauer.
+An advantage of our approach is that there are no non-diagonal terms to be bounded.
+The error term depends on how far we can meromorphically continue the triple Dirichlet series, which we obtain from showing that $A(s,w,z)$ satisfies some functional equations.

-Among many important applications of the ratios conjecture is the computation of one-level density of low-lying zeros for test functions without limitation on the support of their Fourier transform, and including lower order terms.
-In his work, Miller \cite{Mil1} showed that in the family of quadratic Dirichlet L-functions and for test functions with support of the Fourier transform restricted enough, the ratios conjecture prediction matches reality, including all lower order terms up to square-root.
-See also \cite{Mil2}, \cite{MiMo}, \cite{GJM+}, \cite{HMM} for similar results in other families, \cite{BFK1} for related work over function fields, or \cite{DHJ}, where the ratios conjecture is applied to compute the one-level density in two families of elliptic curves.

-On the other hand, Fiorilli and Miller \cite{FiMi} computed the one-level density in the family of all Dirichlet characters modulo $q$, including lower order terms beyond square-root.
-They discovered a term not predicted by the ratios conjecture, concluding that the conjectured error term is essentially best possible.

-Without assuming the ratios conjecture, the one-level density in the family of real Dirichlet characters was computed by \"Ozl\"uk and Snyder \cite{OzSn} for test functions with Fourier transform supported in (-1,1), or, under GRH, in (-2,2).
-It seems that our results on the ratios conjecture lead the same support.